6G: Empowering Telecoms and Engineers

 Skills needed for the future

-If you’re a telecoms engineer eyeing 6G, certain skill sets are already proving valuable:
+If you’re a telecoms engineer eyeing a move into 6G, certain skill sets are already proving valuable:

 Looking ahead